-Jenny Raitt, Director, Dept of Planning and Community Development February 12, 2021 Page 2 of 14
+Jenny Raitt, Director, Dept of Planning and Community Development June 25, 2021 Page 2 of 16

-BETA provided comments to the Zoning Board in a letter dated November 20, 2020.
-This letter provides follow-up review of supplemental information submitted by the Applicant on January 21, 2021.
-Our follow-up comments are denoted as BETA 1.
-We have also noted those comments where no response was received.
+BETA provided initial comments to the Zoning Board in a letter dated November 20, 2020.
+This letter provides follow-up review of supplemental information submitted by the Applicant on June 8, 2021.
+AS previously noted, the proposed project has been significantly revised.
+Comments on this submission are included as a separate section of the letter.
+Previous comments are included for reference.